KevinLiTian/Harvard_CS50_AI/2.Uncertainty/heredity/README.md

 Where dataname is the name of the data file in the _data_ directory

-The _testcase.py_ contains a unit test test case that is provided as an example in the course's project description.
-One can use this to confirm the functionality of the _joint_probability_ function.
 If one wants to run the unit test _testcase.py_, use the command

 ```
 python testcase.py